mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 * The Entity field should automatically show related entities.
 Select the motion binary sensor for your camera (it might be named something like binary_sensor.YOUR_CAMERA_NAME_motion).
 * The Type should be motion (see YAML below).
 This should be set automatically when using the visual editor.

-{% image "/images/screenshot_camera_ai_4.png", "Camera triggering the action", "x-small", "Screenshot 4: Camera triggering the action" %}
+{% image "/images/screenshot_camera_ai_4.png", "Camera triggering the action", "small", "Screenshot 4: Camera triggering the action" %}

 ### Conditions